wechaty/puppet-xp/README.md

 cd wechaty-puppet-xp
 npm install
 #
-# Do not forget to install WeChat with requried version
+# Do not forget to install WeChat with requried version and login.
 #
 ```